MuhXd/Pfe-Docs/docs/Pfe/Main.md

 ```lua
 Lib.Script.setWaterState(Lib.Map.Intro._Water1, "acid")
 ```
-> For more examples and detailed information on moveWater function, you can refer to the [Lib.setWaterState documentation](openfloodtest/Lib.setWaterState.md)
+> For more examples and detailed information on setWaterState function, you can refer to the [Lib.setWaterState documentation](openfloodtest/Lib.setWaterState.md)

 ### Lib.Alert Example
 - sends a alert
 ```lua
 Lib:Alert("Test",Color3.new(1, 1, 1),10)
 ```
-> For more examples and detailed information on moveWater function, you can refer to the [Lib.Alert documentation](Pfe/Alert.md)
+> For more examples and detailed information on Alert function, you can refer to the [Lib.Alert documentation](Pfe/Alert.md)

 ### Lib.Survive Example
 - makes a player Survive